-In addition to words and terms defined elsewhere in this Official Statement, the following are definitions of certain words and terms used in the Indenture, the Authorizing Ordinance, the Financing Agreement, the Continuing Disclosure Agreement, the Deed of Trust and this Official Statement unless the context clearly otherwise requires.
+In addition to words and terms defined elsewhere in this Official Statement, the following are definitions of certain words and terms used in the Indentures, the Financing Agreements, the Authorizing Ordinance, the Continuing Disclosure Agreement and this Official Statement unless the context clearly otherwise requires.
+Reference is hereby made to the Indenture for complete definitions of all terms.